ballerina-platform/module-ballerina-http/http-ballerina/Package.md

 ## Package Overview

-The HTTP library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.
+The `http` library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

 It provides an implementation for connecting and interacting with HTTP, HTTP2, and WebSocket endpoints over the network.

 ## Report Issues

-To report bugs, request new features, start new discussions, view project boards, etc. please visit Ballerina Standard Library [parent repository](https://github.com/ballerina-platform/ballerina-standard-library).
+To report bugs, request new features, start new discussions, view project boards, etc., go to the [Ballerina Standard Library parent repository](https://github.com/ballerina-platform/ballerina-standard-library).

 ## Useful Links